 Dr. Ahrabi offers personalized treatment plans for patients with OSA.
 Our Oakton Dental Center also provides cosmetic and restorative dental procedures to repair the health and function of the jaw, teeth, and gums that may have been damaged by untreated sleep apnea.

-LVI Global- trained dentist Dr. Abbas Ahrabi offers comprehensive and personalized treatment for patients suffering from sleep apnea.
+LVI Global- trained dentist Dr. Ahrabi offers comprehensive and personalized treatment for patients suffering from sleep apnea.
 Treating sleep apnea can improve a patients quality of life and protect their long term health.
 Patients are often amazed at how an oral sleep appliance can positively impact their daily personal and professional lives.

 Oral Sleep Appliance Therapy for OSA